ghi-electronics/Documentation/endpoint/hardware/sbc.md

 ER-TFT043A1-7 | 4.3" 800x480 | [Link...](https://www.buydisplay.com/4-3-800x480-ips-tft-lcd-module-all-viewing-optl-touchscreen-display)
 ER-TFT070A2-4 | 7" 800x480 | [Link...](https://www.buydisplay.com/7-tft-lcd-touch-screen-display-module-800x480-for-mp4-gps-tablet-pc)

-See the `DisplayController` example in `Libraries->Endpoint API` for details on how to configure the system for the desired display.
+See the [Displays](../tutorials/displays.md) tutorial for coding examples.

 ---

 ## Cameras

 The Endpoint OS supports cameras through USB and parallel.
 For added convenience, the top side of the 40 pin header is pinout compatible with the off-the-shelf OV5640 camera board.

+See the [Camera](../tutorials/camera.md) tutorial for coding examples.

 ![OV5640 Camera](images/domino-camera.png)